Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/DisplayDimensions/README.md

 ## About the data

-This sample shows a subset of the network of pylons, substations, and power lines around Edinburgh, Scotland within a [Edinburgh Pylon Dimensions mobile map package](https://arcgis.com/home/item.html?id=f5ff6f5556a945bca87ca513b8729a1e).
+This sample shows a subset of the network of pylons, substations, and power lines around Edinburgh, Scotland within an [Edinburgh Pylon Dimensions mobile map package](https://arcgis.com/home/item.html?id=f5ff6f5556a945bca87ca513b8729a1e).
 The data was digitised from satellite imagery and is intended to be used for illustrative purposes only.

 ## Additional information